SanicTK2/iidxguide/docs/misc_120monitor.md

 * Manufactuer: [GTT](http://gtt.co.kr/en/?ckattempt=1)
 * Model: TLK-4300
 * 43" VA panel at native 1080p 120Hz.
-* Cab uses 1600x900@120Hz over DisplayPort (the game is 720p however, so it's upscaled to 900p)
+* Cab boots into Windows at 1080p@120Hz, and then switches to 1600x900@120Hz when the game boots.
+DisplayPort cable is used.
+* The game is still native 720p; it just gets upscaled.
+Presumably, the GPU scales the game from 720p to 900p full screen, and then the monitor upscales 900p to fit 1080p panel.

 ## Acer